alterebro/cierzo/README.md

 # Cierzo.app

-**Cierzo Maño** is a JavaScript fast dev test hybrid application built with PhoneGap, using the [darksky.net](https://darksky.net/dev/) weather API.
+**Cierzo Maño** is a JavaScript fast dev test hybrid application built with PhoneGap, using the ~~[darksky.net](https://darksky.net/dev/)~~ [Pirate Weather](https://pirateweather.net/en/latest/) weather API.
 The UI targets on display the wind current conditions and forecast for a specific location, in this case: — *The windy city of Zaragoza, Spain*.

 - **Online WebApp : [https://cierzo.976.es/](https://cierzo.976.es/)**